 Over the past two years, financial advisors have learned that working for a large firm with company provided technology and support are no longer necessary for client success.
 By working directly with good partners who can assemble the best technology and investment offerings (among other things), advisors can increase productivity and improve results for both their clients and themselves.
 As more advisors break away in 2022, others will become curious of their peers’ experiences and will begin to explore the opportunities of breaking away.
 John Brooks

 Relentless Covid-related challenges over the past two years have accelerated the so-called “Involuntary Tech Revolution,” leading clients to become far more self-sufficient in taking care of their business online.
 We hear more and more from our RIA partners that their clients have crossed the digital divide (either with or without them!) and have even higher expectations for sharing research, analysis, advice, flexible reporting, and service on demand through digital collaboration and self-help.

 We have supported Envestnet as they continue to maintain a significant lead in evolving the client portal into an interactive, user-friendly workspace for advisors and clients.
 Our LFI team was recently invited to beta test the next generation of the Envestnet Client Portal.
-We are excited about the configuration enhancements and new tools built-in as part of Envestnet’s Intelligent Financial Life campaign.
-Consequently, we are stepping up our focus and training time to help advisors capitalize on these “built-in” client servicing advantages.
+We are excited about the configuration enhancements and new tools built in as part of Envestnet’s Intelligent Financial Life campaign.
+Consequently, we are stepping up our focus and training time to help advisors capitalize on these “built-in” client servicing advantage.
 It just makes sense!
 Trey Ruch